MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/overview.md

 # Fusion: Actionable Governance Journeys

-The governance journeys in this section illustrate the application of the Fusion Governance Model using an incremental governance approach.
+The governance journeys in this section illustrate the application of the Fusion model using an incremental governance approach.
 You can establish an agile governance platform that will evolve to meet the needs of any cloud governance scenario.

 ## Review and adopt cloud governance best practices